tzxb018/csp-solver/README.md

 This assignment required me to create and use the data strucutres to implement conflicted backtrack search (CBJ) to find the solutions to the given CSP problems given in a XCSP file.
 This assignment focused on implementing this different search algorithm into the already implemented BCSSP framework for search.

+### Impressions

+Looking at the results of CBJ compared to BT, it is quite evident that CBJ is much more efficient at finding solutions (or finding that no solution exists) to a CSP.
+The total number of cc, nv, bt, and cpu time are all less when running CBJ compared to BT for larger problems.
+Trivial problems, such as 3 queens, will not affect these results since there are minimal conflicts in the CSP.
+The biggest improvement I saw was when I ran the zebra problem.
+When running the basic BT, it took a significant amount of time to find all the possible solutions (just 1); however, with CBJ, since it keeps track of all the previous conflicts for each value in the domain of the variable, its ability to find all the solutions (just 1) was much quicker.
+The ability to keep track of which level each value in the domain of a variable conflicts at with another variable when back checking suprised me, as it was hard to comprehend how keeping track of the deepest level a value conflicted to could improve the performance of backtracking; however, after implementing CBJ, I feel like I have a better grasp on backtracking and how CBJ imporves upon it.

 ### New and Updated Files/Directories

 - /src/csp/BacktrackSearch/BacktrackSearch.java: this file has been updated to implement the CBJ algorithm by modifying the already implemented BCSSP framework previously implemented in Homework 3 to use CBJ_Label and CBJ_Unlabel when CBJ is called.
 It also integrates a new method of finding all solutions by letting the last variable "conflict" with all previous variables.